montessorians/stable-website/README.md

 The official website of Holy Child Montessori School of Excellence.

 ## Notes
-- This is GitHub Repository is made for the future development of the frontend school website.
+- This is GitHub Repository is made for the future development of the frontend and backend school webapp.

-## For developer
-- This is hosted with Firebase
-- Deploy with ```$ firebase deploy```.
-Make sure you are logged in to your developer account.
+- Do not store any personal data on this repository.